rom-rb/rom-rb.org/source/guides/basics/mappers/wrapping.md

 # { id: 1, contacts: { name: "Joe" }, contact_email: "joe@doe.org", contact_skype: "joe" }
 ```

 Don't use block along with the `:mapper` option!
-All definitions that are made inside the block will be ignored:
+All definitions from inside the block will be ignored:

 ```ruby
 class ContactMapper < ROM::Mapper